Showing all 17 results

 This is just about the most beautiful Martin Committee III that I have seen.
 It is incredibly rare to find the dark early original lacquer examples in anything like this kind of condition.
 If you have always wanted one of these Committee III saxophones, you can’t beat this one.
 And the price is still a bargain compared to anything of nearly this kind of quality.
 Original pads, original case, the works.
 This is the real deal.
 Only one available.
 I might keep it for my little collection.
 It’s even nicer in person.

 Introducing the new NOVA Woodwinds line of instruments.
 The NOVA Woodwinds line meets a need in the marketplace for a lower-priced Low A Baritone saxophone that is still good quality.
 People have been asking me for years if I can recommend anything in the sub-$3500 price range for a low A baritone.
-I have had to scrounge for deals on used Yamaha or Yanagisawa baritones, but if the used baritones need a repad or other repairs, then you’re immediately back in the $4k price range, so it really is hard to get anything decent, particularly around $2500-3500.
+I have had to scrounge for deals on used Yamaha or Yanagisawa baritones, but if the used baritones need a repad or other repairs, then you’re immediately back in the $4k price range, so it really is hard to get anything decent, let alone new under $2500.
 That’s where the NOVA baritone shines.
-For only $2200, you get a NOVA baritone (NOVA means ‘new’ in Latin) that is brand new and plays quite well, and that holds up well over time by all accounts.
+For only $2450, you get a NOVA baritone (NOVA means ‘new’ in Latin) that is brand new and plays quite well, and that holds up well over time by all accounts.

 If you are shopping for a baritone saxophone, whether for a school band program, for doubling and taking extra gigs on bari, or just for playing some sick funk lines with your Tower of Power cover band, this horn is worth a look.
-It is very similar to, and made in the same factory as the Kessler Custom Soloist baritone saxophone.
-This is made in China and based on the Yanagisawa B901 baritone design, though it is not identical to it.
-Yanagisawa makes the best baritones in the world, and I would be happy to get you a great price on a new Yanagisawa as well, but in this price range, the NOVA Woodwinds baritone is very hard to beat.
 I have friends who have used this bari in their band programs for years, and it holds up to punishment by middle and high school students quite well.
 That’s saying a lot!

 It comes in this version, which is bronze, and then in the brass version also.
 The bronze is a slightly darker tone, and gives you the two tone look, where the all brass like this just looks like a typical new saxophone.
 You won’t go wrong with either one.
 Both of them include the pictured hard case which has wheels, as well as the other accessories in the photos.
-I would recommend a Yamaha 5C or Rousseau for an inexpensive beginner baritone mouthpiece for concert band, and the Rico Metalite bari for jazz, or there are lots of other options getting listed in the baritone mouthpieces section of the site.
+I would recommend a Rico Metallite for funk/rock, a Yamaha 5C or Rousseau for an inexpensive beginner baritone mouthpiece for concert band, or there are lots of other options getting listed in the baritone mouthpieces section of the site.

 These low A baritone saxophones tend to sell quickly, so please let me know if you are wanting to order more than one, so that I can be sure to order them far enough in advance to fill your order quickly.